IDmikael/Planetarity-v1.2-gameplay/README.md

 # Planetarity v1.2 gameplay
+Project was made from scratch in 2 days.

 ## Task
 Create a planetary artillery arcade in pseudo 2D (i.e. 2D game in the 3D world).